alefranz/MELT/BACKLOG.md

 - Set the Microsoft.Extensions.Logging, Logging.Abstractions, and dependency
   injection package references used by the core packages to a minimum version of `8.0.0`.
 Do not use version ranges.
+- Set the MELT Serilog package references to Serilog `3.1.1` and Serilog.Extensions.Logging `8.0.0`.
+Keep Serilog `3.1.1` as the supported minimum while validating the latest supported major line separately.
 - Build and test the v2 baseline on .NET 8 and .NET 10.
 Retained samples and tests should target `net8.0` and, where practical, `net10.0`, so the minimum and current LTS environments are both exercised.